Skip to content

 Naming

-All user defined types in C3 starts with upper case.
+All user-defined types in C3 start with upper-case.
 So MyStruct or Mystruct would be fine, mystruct_t or mystruct would not.
 This naming requirement ensures that the language is easy to parse for tools.
 It is possible to use attributes to change the external name of a type:

 {